Regulation of Care

 (c) ensure

-supervision and appraisal to enable them to provide care and treatment to care
+and appraisal to enable them to provide care and treatment to service users to

 (d) provide